-Initiative #5: Implement the Proposed Automotive Research and Testing Facilities at Highway 156 and San Felipe Road
+Initiative #5: Implement the Proposed Hollister Research Campus at Highway 156 and San Felipe Road

-Private investors proposed to develop a 230-acre site for auto technology research that features 2.5 miles of track to be used for testing all types of motor vehicles.
-The proposed development would also include one hundred high-end commercial garage spaces that is hoped to attract car collectors, mechanics, and other individuals and businesses engaged in motor vehicle research.
-The development may also include a public events center, a trade school, and other auto tech businesses.
-Some other features of the proposed project are summarized below:
+Private investors propose to develop a 230-acre site for auto-technology research that may transform Hollister and San Benito County into an automobile research and testing destination.
+The proposed project features 2.5 miles of track to be used for testing of all types of motor vehicles.
+The proposed development would also include 100 high-end commercial garage spaces that could attract car collectors, mechanics, and other individuals and businesses engaged in motor-vehicle research.
+The development may also include a public-events center, a trade school, and other auto-tech businesses.
+A 25-acre section of the site (located apart from the testing facilities) would be developed for a truck stop with a restaurant, a convenience market, and a hotel.

-- A 25-acre section of the site located apart from the testing facilities would be developed for a truck stop with a restaurant, a convenience market and a hotel. - The proposed initiative may transform Hollister and San Benito County into an automobile research and testing destination. - The project developer anticipates that the proposed initiative will require a \$130 million private investment.
-At this time there is no request for public funding assistance. - The site is located in the unincorporated county outside of the Hollister "Sphere of Influence".
-The Local Agency Formation Commission (LAFCO) will need to approve annexation into the city.
-The proposed project also needs to be approved by San Benito County and the City of Hollister...
+The site is located in the unincorporated County outside of the Hollister "Sphere of Influence".
+The Local Agency Formation Commission (LAFCO) will need to approve annexation into the City.
+The proposed project also needs to be approved by San Benito County and the City of Hollister.